top of page

 WHEN TO SEEK PROFESSIONAL HELP

 If you're experiencing persistent or recurrent back pain that affects your golf game or daily activities, professional evaluation is recommended.
-A golf-specialized physical therapist can:
+At our local Ellisville office, the Saint Louis Golf Doc can:

 Remember: Back pain doesn't have to ruin your life or your golf game.
 By taking control of your activities and movements, you'll be surprised at how much you can reduce daily spinal load and ultimately your pain.